Jeff Winkless

-Jeffrey Alan Winkless (June 2, 1941 – June 26, 2006) was an American actor.
-He was born in Springfield, Massachusetts (U.S.).
+Jeffrey Alan Winkless (June 2, 1941 – June 26, 2006) was an American actor born in Springfield, Massachusetts.
 Two of his younger brothers, Terence H. Winkless and Daniel Owen Winkless, worked with him on The Banana Splits Adventure Hour.
 He was also credited as Jeffrey Brock.
-He did voice-overs for several anime titles including Castle in the Sky, Vampire Hunter D, Nadia: The Secret of Blue Water, Wicked City and Lupin the Third.
-Winkless died of a brain tumor on June 26, 2006 in Evanston, Illinois (U.S.).
+He did voice-overs for several anime titles including Lupin the Third, Castle in the Sky, Nadia: The Secret of Blue Water, Wicked City and Vampire Hunter D. Winkless died of a brain tumor on June 26, 2006, in Evanston, Illinois.